mulle-objc/mulle-objc-developer/README.md

 ![GitHub version](https://badge.fury.io/gh/mulle-nat%2Fmulle-c11.svg) [![Build Status](https://travis-ci.org/mulle-objc/mulle-objc-developer.svg)](https://travis-ci.org/mulle-objc/mulle-objc-developer)

 This project packages all items together into a single homebrew formula.

+> This is also the goto project for issues, if it doesn't match any of the other projects or its unclear.

 If you install this item with [brew](//brew.sh):

 ```
 brew tap mulle-objc/software